MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/item-containers-templates.md

     <GridView ItemContainerStyle="{StaticResource GridViewItemExpanded}"/>
     ```
 2. In the Visual Studio Properties pane, expand the Miscellaneous section and find the ItemContainerStyle property.
 (Make sure the ListView or GridView is selected.)
 3. Click the property marker for the ItemContainerStyle property.
-(It’s the small box next to the TextBox.
-It’s coloreed green to show that it’s set to a StaticResource.)
+(It's the small box next to the TextBox.
+It's coloreed green to show that it's set to a StaticResource.)
 The property menu opens.
 4. In the property menu, click **Convert to New Resource**.

     ![Visual Studio property menu](images/listview-convert-resource-vs.png)